syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 </tr>
 </table>

-The following namespaces are required to compile the code in this topic.
+The following namespaces are required to compile the code in this topic:

 * using Syncfusion.DocIO
 * using Syncfusion.DocIO.DLS